syncfusion-content/ej2-maps-docs/ej2-javascript/maps/ts/getting-started.md

 ## Set up development environment

-Open the command prompt from the required directory, and run the following command to clone the Syncfusion JavaScript (Essential JS 2) quickstart project from [GitHub](https://github.com/SyncfusionExamples/ej2-quickstart-webpack-).
+Open the command prompt from the required directory, and run the following command to clone the Syncfusion TypeScript (Essential JS 2) quickstart project from [GitHub](https://github.com/SyncfusionExamples/ej2-quickstart-webpack-).

 {% tabs %}
 {% highlight bash tabtitle="CMD" %}